 If you want to use your own map layouts, you can publish your own service for web map printing similar to PrintingTools.
 This can be done from ArcMap 10.1 and later, or from ArcGIS Pro 2.1 and later.
 You configure this service to reference your own folder that you've prepared with various map layouts — a Map Document (.mxd) in ArcMap or Layout Files (.pagx) in ArcGIS Pro.

-Note that there are additional considerations in the tutorial for publishing and consuming custom print services in your ArcGIS Enterprise portal.
+Note that there are additional considerations in these topics for publishing and consuming custom printing tools in your ArcGIS Enterprise portal.
 The custom print service must be published as a synchronous geoprocessing service and the URL for the print service must use HTTPS for the portal to accept it as the portal's print service.
-For more information on using a custom print service in your ArcGIS Enterprise portal, see Configure the portal to print maps.
+For more information on using a custom print service or web tool in your ArcGIS Enterprise portal, see Configure the portal to print maps.

 Custom print services can print layouts that use multiple map frames or data frames.